why:

 by Maja Juzwiak

 I never questioned the use of it.
-Since I first took it, ceasing the usage never crossed my mind (even during periods without sexual activity).
+Since I first took it, ceasing the usage never crossed my mind (even during periods of my life without sexual activity).
 It had become an ordinary daily habit.

-During the past three years, I have lived a nomad entrepreneurial life, which entails constant movement, insecurities and various stress factors.
-This choice has profoundly affected my cycle and brought me back to the curiosity of understanding patterns and reigniting the dormant seed.
-In my social circle, many of my friends are becoming parents of girls, which enhances my motivation to put this project into practice and give this new generation more knowledge and awareness than we did in ours."
+From 2020-2023, I lived a nomadic entrepreneurial life, which meant constant movement, insecurities and various stress factors.
+This choice had profoundly affected my cycle and brought me back to the curiosity of understanding patterns and reigniting the dormant seed.
+In my social circle, many of my friends are parents of girls, which enhanced my motivation further and put this project into practice to give our and the new generations more knowledge and awareness than we did in ours."